lvgl/lvgl/README.md

 12. Compile the code and load it to your embedded hardware

 ## PC Simulator
-If you don't hace got an embedded hardware you can test the graphics library in a PC simulator.
+If you don't have got an embedded hardware you can test the graphics library in a PC simulator.
 The simulator uses [SDL2](https://www.libsdl.org/) to emulate a display on your monitor and a touch pad with your mouse.

 There is a pre-configured PC project for **Eclipse CDT** in this repository: https://github.com/littlevgl/proj_pc